Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.AspNetCore.md

 ### Breaking Change

 * The `FeatureTagHelper` constructor now requires an `IVariantFeatureManager` to support new variant functionality.
 While this class is typically not instantiated directly, any direct instantiation will need to be updated.
+* Removed direct support for .NET 7.
+The .NET 6 library will continue to work in .NET 7 applications.

 ## 4.0.0-preview5 - Oct 24, 2024